Jile: Use

 It is commonly used in traditional events, such as dances, though it is still a weapon and has been used in times of dispute.
 However, there are societal and Islamic norms that must be followed in order to avoid defamation.
-The qolxad or jile should only come out of its sheath in extreme cases of conflict.
+The Qolxad or Jile should only come out of its sheath in extreme cases of conflict.

-The jile is an integral part of being an Afar nomad in the Horn of Africa.
+The jile is an integral part of being an Afar and Somali nomad in the Horn of Africa.
 It is one of the indispensable paraphernalia of the nomad.
 It serves as both a weapon of self-defense, useful object, and adornment that is the pride of the nomadic warrior and is also considered a symbol of virility.
 The jile is used to slaughter sheep, carve wood, and cut hair.
 Craftsmen or blacksmiths of traditional knives have long been a highly respected trade but have also been a symbol of the artisanal heritage of Djibouti.